Here's how to see your missing cards in Pokémon TCG Pocket and where to get the missing ones

-In the months since its official debut, Pokemon TCG Pocket has released over 600 cards for players to collect.
+Since its debut in 2024, Pokémon TCG Pocket has released over 3,000 cards for players to collect after the most recent launch of Mega Shine in March 2026.
 These are available in a number of ways to pull these cards, from opening packs to collecting special promo or premium cards.
 With so many cards of varying rarities available, very few have collected them all, and most more than likely have a number of holes remaining in their set.

 For most cards, it’s relatively easy for players to see what they’re missing.
 Tracking rarer cards can require a little more patience and even a bit of luck.

 When navigating to the “My Cards” tab, players have two ways to view their cards.
-The base view shows every card obtained in order of acquisition as well as the number of cards obtained.
-However, the Pokemon icon toggle on the right-hand side of the screen minimizes the collection and reveals spots for missing cards.
-Instead of the card, players can see a number that, and when that’s tapped on, the game reveals more information about the card that is missing.
+The base view shows every card obtained in order of acquisition, as well as the number of cards obtained.
+However, if you click on the Pokémon icon toggle on the right-hand side of the screen, it minimizes the collection and reveals openings for the cards you don’t currently have in your inventory.
+Instead of the card art, players will see a number, and when you click on that, the game reveals more information about the card that is missing, giving you insight into what you’re looking for.

 There are few things that writer M Alzamora loves more in life than Pokemon.
 And there are even fewer things that she loves more than her favorite Pokemon, Eevee.
 But M’s appreciation for gaming isn’t just limited to Nintendo’s famous pocket monsters.
 She’s interested in every type of game across every genre of gaming, and she has the credentials to prove it.
 M’s work has also been seen on Working Classicists and gaming sites.